 - Take your dough and fold up the edges like you are closing a box.
 Bringing each side into the center, creating more of a ball shape, and gently deflating the dough.

 - Transfer your dough into the sheet pan and dump any oil from the dough bowl into the pan as well.
 Cover the pan with cling wrap that has been greased and leave in a warm place to double in size.
-This could take 1-4 hours depending on the air temperature and how your dough rose.
-Overnight proofing will result in colder dough that will take closer to 3-4 hours.
+This could take 2-4 hours depending on the air temperature and how your dough rose.
 The dough is ready when it no longer instantly springs back when poked, and it will have grown and be reaching the edges of the pan if not already completely filling.